 The Hi-Ranger line was purchased by Terex Utilities in 1992, and continued to be a leader and innovator.
 That was around the time when the XT series over-center aerial device was introduced.
 The term “over-center” refers to the position of the upper boom when it is fully extended and actually breaks past the 90-degree mark … it goes over center.
 This function gives an operator the ability to extend the lower and upper boom out vertically, thus having almost twice the amount of side reach capacity.

 In the early 2000’s Terex introduced the hydraulic lift unit, or elevated unit.
 This innovation raised the whole boom mechanism, allowing aerial devices to add about 15 feet of working height without adding additional boom length.
 The hydraulic lift mechanism has the look of a large scissors jack.

-So much for the Hi-Ranger history … now for the shameless UEP plugs.
+So much for the history of Hi Rangers … now for the shameless UEP plugs.
 We can meet all your Hi-Ranger bucket truck parts needs, including for older units – all the way back to the 1960’s.
 In addition, we offer a rebuild service for Hi-Ranger pistol grip controls, and for that matter, we also offer the rebuild service for most other makes of bucket trucks.